bildungsroman/vpc-warning/README.md

 3. In the AWS Console, navigate to SES/Email Addresses and add and verify the same email address you entered above

-4. Deploy to AWS using Stackery CLI by running the following command from the root of your `vpc-warning` repo:
+4. Deploy to AWS using the Stackery CLI by running the following command from the root of your `vpc-warning` repo:

 ```bash
 stackery deploy --interactive-setup